Iron lung: Continued use

-Despite the advantages of positive ventilation systems, negative pressure ventilation is a truer approximation of normal physiological breathing and results in a more normal distribution of air in the lungs.
+Despite the advantages of positive ventilation systems, negative-pressure ventilation is a truer approximation of normal physiological breathing and results in a more normal distribution of air in the lungs.
 It may also be preferable in certain rare conditions, such as central hypoventilation syndrome, in which failure of the medullary respiratory centers at the base of the brain results in patients having no autonomic control of breathing.
 At least one reported polio patient, Dianne Odell, had a spinal deformity that caused the use of mechanical ventilators to be contraindicated.

-At least a few patients today still use the older machines, often in their homes, despite the occasional difficulty of finding replacement parts.

 Joan Headley of Post-Polio Health International said that as of May 28, 2008, about 30 patients in the US were still using an iron lung.
-That figure may be inaccurately low; Houston alone had 19 iron lung patients living at home in 2008.
+It was estimated that 19 patients were living at home in Houston.

 Martha Mason of Lattimore, North Carolina, died on May 4, 2009, after spending 61 of her 72 years in an iron lung.

-On October 30, 2009, June Middleton of Melbourne, Australia, who had been entered in the Guinness Book of Records as the person who spent the longest time in an iron lung, died aged 83, having spent more than 60 years in her iron lung.
+On October 30 of the same year, June Middleton of Melbourne, Australia, who had been entered in the Guinness Book of Records as the person who spent the longest time in an iron lung, died aged 83, having spent more than 60 years in her iron lung.

-In 2013, the Post-Polio Health International (PHI) organizations estimated that only six to eight iron lung users were in the United States; as of 2017, its executive director knew of none.
-Press reports then emerged, however, of at least three (perhaps the last three) users of such devices, sparking interest amongst those in the makerspace community such as Naomi Wu in the manufacture of the obsolete components, particularly the gaskets.
+In 2013, Post-Polio Health International estimated that six to eight US patients were still using an iron lung.
+By 2017, this number declined to three.
+To help keeping the machines running, some figures in the makerspace community including Naomi Wu studied the possibility of 3D printing spare parts such as gaskets.

-In 2021, the National Public Radio programs Radio Diaries and All Things Considered gave a report on Martha Lillard, one of the last remaining Americans depending on the daily use of an iron lung, which she had been using since 1953.
+In 2021, the National Public Radio programs Radio Diaries and All Things Considered reported on Martha Lillard, one of the last remaining Americans depending on the daily use of an iron lung, which she had been using since 1953.
 In her interview, she reported that she was having problems obtaining replacement parts to keep her machine working properly.

 On March 11, 2024, Paul Alexander of Dallas, Texas, United States, died at the age of 78.
-He had been confined to an iron lung for 72 years from the age of six, longer than anyone, and was the last man living in an iron lung.
-With his death, Martha Lillard is the only person in the U.S. known to use an iron lung.
+He had been confined to an iron lung for 72 years from the age of six.
+Alexander was recognized by the Guinness Book of Records as the "longest iron lung patient" before his death.
+More than two years later, Martha Lillard, the last US polio patient still using an iron lung died on June 26, 2026 at the age of 78.